Nineteenn1/hl-modding/README.md

 # Half-Life Modding
 Modding half-life games, mostly the vanilla half-life game and sharing useful and helpful resources to do it.
+Some of the mods I made may have their dedicated repositories.

 # Resources